Russell-Lainez/DNS/README.md

 <h3>Utilizing and Clearing DNS Cache</h3>

-1. To show how DNS cache functions, I changed the “mainframe” A-record to the random IP address of 8.8.8.8.
+1. To show how DNS cache functions, I changed the IP address of the “mainframe” A-record to 8.8.8.8.

 ![image](https://github.com/user-attachments/assets/68f8b12c-5882-4807-ac01-06cacc9736c1)

-2. I pinged the main from the client computer and verified it still provided the IP address of 10.0.0.4.
+2. From the client computer, I typed "ping mainframe" verified it still provided the IP address of 10.0.0.4.

 ![image](https://github.com/user-attachments/assets/042581f1-5f18-4aa7-bb2a-3be97342140b)